maker-ATOM/spark/README.md

     - gmapping ( map generation using gmapping package )
     - cartographer ( map generation using cartographer )
     - slamtoolbox_mapping ( map generation using slamtoolbox )
+    - spark_slam ( slam using any of the above mapping agent )

 - Navigation
   - Launch